kemsar/gitlab-ci-rancher-deploy/README.md

 `rancher-gitlab-deploy` will pick as much of its configuration up as possible from environment variables set by the GitLab CI runner.

-This tool is not suitable if your services are not already created in Rancher.
-It will upgrade existing services, but will not create new ones.
-If you need to create services you should use `rancher-compose` in your CI workflow, but that means storing any secret environment variables in your Git repo.

 ## Installation

 I recommend you use the pre-built container: